Geoscience Projects

 NTGS provides high-quality geoscience data and publications free-of-charge to explorers through GEMIS and STRIKE.

-For more information on our core business
+For more information on our core business and services

 NTGS undertakes geoscience programs targeted towards a better understanding of the Territory’s geological framework and prospectivity.
 Our client-focussed team also manages and delivers pre-competitive geoscientific data, industry reports, and actively promotes the exploration potential of the Territory.